TO REPORT AN EMERGENCY CALL 911

 • The applicant is brought onto the fire department as a probationary member and scheduled for a physical exam.

-• The applicant is fitted for turnout gear and placed into a mandatory or FF 1 / 2 class.
+• The applicant is fitted for turnout gear and placed into a mandatory orientation and safety operations class.

 • Members are up for review of the probationary status after 6 months of making runs on the fire department.